jackofsometrades99/pyNetX/docs/source/api_reference.rst

    print("Async RPC reply:", reply)

-receive_notification_async()
+next_notification()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Description**
-Asynchronously waits for a single notification from the device.
+Asynchronously tries to retrieve NETCONF notification data
+( can be a complete notification or partial notification string ) from
+NETCONF subscribed channel

 **Parameters**
 - None

 **Returns**
-- A string with the notification XML or None on timeout.
+- A string with the notification XML or piece of a NETCONF notification or None on timeout.

 **Example**

 .. code-block:: python

-   notification = await client.receive_notification_async()
+   notification = await client.next_notification()
    print("Async notification received:", notification)